Monotone Measures for Non-Local Correlations: MC ribbon for no-signaling boxes

 \begin{theorem} Suppose that a no-signaling box $p(a'b'| x'y')$ can be generated from $n$ no-signaling boxes $p_i(a_ib_i| x_i y_i)$ where $i\in [n]$, under wirings.
 Then we have

 \end{theorem}

-\begin{proof} The proof of this theorem is similar to the proof of Theorem~\ref{thm:main-theorem}; We only need to replace mutual information with variance.
+\begin{proof} The proof of this theorem is similar to the proof of Theorem~\ref{thm:main-theorem}; we only need to replace mutual information with variance.
 Our main tool in the proof of Theorem~\ref{thm:main-theorem} is the chain rule, which here should be replaced by the law of total variance.

-An alternative proof is obtained by using Theorem~\ref{thm:MC-HC-ribbon} and adapting the proof of Theorem~\ref{thm:main-theorem} for a proof for this theorem.
+Here we provide an alternative proof by using Theorem~\ref{thm:MC-HC-ribbon} (that relates the MC ribbon to the HC ribbon), and adapting the proof of Theorem~\ref{thm:main-theorem}.
 Following the same steps as in the proof of Theorem~\ref{thm:main-theorem}, we need to show that

 Let $f$ be a function of $A_{[n]}X_{[n]}\Pi_{[n]}B_{[n]}Y_{[n]} \Omega_{[n]}$ with $\E[f]=0$ and $\Var[f]=\E[f^2]=1$.
 We then define $p_{U_\epsilon A_{[n]}X_{[n]}\Pi_{[n]}, B_{[n]}Y_{[n]} \Omega_{[n]}}$ as in part (i) of the statement of Theorem~\ref{thm:MC-HC-ribbon}.
 Following the proof of Theorem~\ref{thm:main-theorem}, we need to add the extra term